ryco117/file_yeet/README.md

 ```bash
 docker build -t file_yeet_server:local .
 ```
-**Note**: The docker container must be run with `--net=host` to ensure that the container has visibility of the client's IP address, instead of a docker intermediary.
+**Note**: The docker container must be run with `--net=host` to ensure that the container executable has visibility of the client's IP address, instead of a docker intermediary address.

 ### Client